 I’ve Been Creating Multiple-Choice Questions…

-for 20-plus years for at least a fifty different college textbooks published by companies like Pearson Education, Cengage, and McGraw-Hill, and in disciplines ranging from history and political science to geography, earth sciences, and biology.
+for 20-plus years for at least a fifty different college textbooks published by textbook publishing companies like Pearson Education, Cengage, and McGraw-Hill, (along with several education project management companies) and in disciplines ranging from history and political science to geography, earth sciences, and biology.
 In those two decades I’ve probably written 50,000 or more multiple-choice questions.

 I’ve also been a student of how to create the best questions, and I’ve distilled all my experience and knowledge in the 30 techniques below.

 The stem is the initial part of the question.